Tried-and-True Leveling Tips From Pro Carpenters

 To check for accurate plumb vials, rest your level against a wall and note the location of the bubble between the lines.
 Then rotate the level 180 degrees, edge to edge, keeping the same end facing up.
 The bubble should be in the same spot.
 If not, your plumb vial is off.
 Levels like the one shown can be adjusted, but many levels can’t.
 In some cases, one set of vials will be good, and you can simply cross out the bad set with a permanent marker to avoid using it.
 Or toss a bad level and buy a new one.

 Tubs and shower bases aren’t always level, so starting your first row of tile against them could throw off your whole job.
 Instead, make level marks on the wall, and line up straight boards with the marks and screw the board to the wall.
 Rest the second row of tile on the board for a perfectly level tile job.
 You will have to custom cut the tiles on the bottom row.
 Make sure that neither the first row or the top row end up as tiny slivers of tile.
-Next, check out five favorite tools for working with tile, according to a pro.

 Here’s a handy tip from one of our electrical consultants.
 The screws that attach an outlet or a switch to the box go in a slot that allows the device to be adjusted.
 But you don’t always have to remove the cover plate to fix crooked switches or outlets.
 Instead, try pushing a flat-blade screwdriver against the cover plate.
 Use a screwdriver with a sharp blade.
 A rounded-over blade will just slip off.
 You may have to push from more than one corner to fix really crooked devices.

 Here’s a two-part tip for leveling appliances.
 First, use a magnetic level to free up both hands.
 Most torpedo levels have a built-in magnet and work great for appliance leveling.
 The second part of the tip is to lift the front of the appliance with a pry bar to take pressure off the leveling feet.
 It’s much easier to turn the feet when they’re off the ground.
-This simple tool is the BEST at leveling appliances.

 This tip won’t work for leveling house footings, but it’s great for approximating exterior grade changes as well as other long-distance leveling that doesn’t need to be exact, just close.
 Hold a level at eye height and center the bubble.
 Sight along the top of the level to the point you want to check.
 The distance from your feet to the level is the height of the point you’re looking at.

 Of course, the elevation you’re trying to measure won’t usually be the exact distance from your feet to the level, so you’ll have to do some math.
 You might be squatting, sitting down or standing.
 Whichever, figure out the distance from your eye to the ground and that’s the height to the point you’re sighting.
 In this case, we’re checking the elevation to the top of the fountain to help us size the pump.
-Next, see another amazing collection of pro tips here.